MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 # Azure Machine Learning best practices for enterprise security

 This article explains security best practices for planning or managing a secure Azure Machine Learning deployment.
-The best practices come from Microsoft and customer experience with Azure Machine Learning.
+Best practices come from Microsoft and customer experience with Azure Machine Learning.
 Each guideline explains the practice and its rationale.
 The article also provides links to how-to and reference documentation.

 ## Recommended network security architecture